Cozy Peach Kitchen

 Steps 1 through 4 to make instant pot black beans

-1. Step one: Select "sauté" on your Instant Pot and adjust to "normal".
+1. Step one: Select "sauté" on the Instant Pot and adjust to "normal".
 Once hot, drizzle in the oil.

 2. Step two: Add the onions and salt and sauté for 6-8 minutes, until softened and golden.